LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: Experiments

 \textbf{Scenario Datasets.} We conduct experiments on the nuPlan benchmark~\cite{nuplan}, a large-scale closed-loop dataset containing over 1,500 hours of real-world driving data collected from four cities: Boston, Pittsburgh, Las Vegas, and Singapore. nuPlan is designed to evaluate autonomous driving systems under diverse and challenging traffic conditions.
 To evaluate our model, we use the official nuPlan Val14-split for general performance assessment and the nuPlan Test14-hard set to focus on long-tail scenarios.
 Additionally, we sample 12,000 scenarios from the nuPlan training split to construct the training set for the Scene Encoder.

-\textbf{Closed-loop Evaluation} We adopt the nonreactive closed-loop score as evaluation metrics for driving performance in simulation provided by nuPlan.
-It assesses traffic rule compliance, human driving similarities, vehicle dynamics, and goal achievement.
+\textbf{Closed-loop Evaluation} We adopt the nonreactive closed-loop score provided by nuPlan as the evaluation metric for driving performance in simulation.
+It assesses traffic rule compliance, similarity to human driving behavior, vehicle dynamics, and goal achievement.
 Scores range from 0 to 100, with higher values indicating superior performance.